-Besides the KVM which allows you to take control of multiple servers, there are also extenders.
-These devices enable you to locate a single server's or KVM's keyboard, screen and mouse from a remote location (optionally sometimes with a serial port and sound).
-In most cases, the connection is established via two units that are connected by a copper or fibre cable, one at the server side and the other on the user side.
+Besides the KVM switch which allows you to take control of multiple servers, there are also the KVM extenders.
+This solution can be really handy for recording studios which need to have their micro and monitor in a silent room.
+Why?
+These devices enable you to connect a keyboard, screen and mouse to a single server in a remote location.
+So, the noisy computer will not be heard.
+In most cases, you can establish a connection with 2 units via a copper (CATx) or fiber cable.
+One is placed at the server side (the KVM extender transmitter) and the other on the user side (KVM extender receiver).
 The connection is usually dedicated but may also be established over an IP network.
-These extensions accept all types of video output (DVI, DisplayPort, VGA, etc.).
+In addition, these extensions accept all types of video output (DVI, DisplayPort, VGA, etc.).

-For more information on the various products in the Adder range of extenders, please consult this brochure
+For more info on the various products in the Adder range, please consult this brochure

 Raritan's extension solution permits the remote management and high-resolution display of a server or KVM in DVI and VGA mode.
-The Cat5 Reach DVI Extender is special in that it uses switches or hubs to share videos of a server on multiple receivers.
+This KVM extender over CAT5 is special in that it uses switches or hubs to share videos of a server on multiple receivers.

 These "point-to-point" connections reach distances of 10 to 300 metres.